sfritzell/Leaflet-Tutorial/topics/03-mods.md

 </body>
 ```

 As when we created our map variable, the operation ```L.tileLayer.wms()``` requires two arguments (and, if you look at the content that we copy-pasted for our basemap, you should notice that the L.tileLayer() operation uses similar syntax!).
 The first is a URL string that directs to the base WMS.
 The second consists of your ```wmsOptions```, of which one is required: ```layers```.
-Let's add a WMS representing meteorological radar data for North America with the following:
+Let's add a WMS representing meteorological radar data for the United States with the following:

 ```html
 <body>